 Level 2 focuses on the protection of CUI.
 It includes all the controls specified in NIST SP 800-171 Level 3 targets proactive steps a firm can take to detect and respond to threats and is based on a subset of NIST 800-172 requirements.

 One of the stated goals of the CMMC program is to secure the nation’s information through the protection of Controlled Unclassified Information within the defense industrial base.
 It’s important for DoD contractors to understand the importance of CUI both in the context of the CMMC process and also within their internal operations.

-Rhia Dancel, information security expert at NSF-ISR, describes CUI in these simple terms: “CUI is information that is generated by or provided by the government and that requires protection and safeguarding measures.
+Rhia Dancel, information security expert at NSF-ISR, describes CUI in these simple terms: “CUI is information that is generated by or provided by the government and requires protection and safeguarding measures.
 CUI is a fundamental part of the initial CMMC assessment and is what drives the conversation.